King-Wizard/TradingView---Remove-ads/README.md

 #3 - Enable the script in the Tampermonkey extension while being on the Tradingview website (if it has not been done yet by default).

-Note: for the moment prefer TradingViewNoAds_clearInterval_version.js over TradingViewNoAds_infiniteLoop_version.js This source code works and has been tested in a browser on a PC.
+Note: for the moment prefer TradingViewNoAds_clearInterval_version.js over TradingViewNoAds_infiniteLoop_version.js

+This source code works and has been tested in a browser on Windows 11.